 It may be that the 4a is not known and should be zero because queens are open mated.

-For each record with an open-mated-queen an 1b has to be added.
+For each record with an open-mated queen, a 1b has to be added.
 There are different options for this, discussed in Appendix 2.

 Deeper pedigree